Extending your home into the attic brings with it untold benefits, from added property value to extra space.

 For detached or semi-detached houses, however, a hip-to-gable conversion can be ideal for creating maximum space in your loft, and should always be considered when you decide to extend your home.

-The experts at LMB Loft Conversions are on hand throughout London, Croydon and the South East to provide advice and assistance regarding the type of conversion most suited to your requirements.
+The experts at LMB Group are on hand throughout London, Croydon and the South East to provide advice and assistance regarding the type of conversion most suited to your requirements.
 Whether hip-to-gable or Mansard, our team have the skill and experience to take care of the whole project from design to sign off.